Ronnoc72/mern/README.md

 >After a lot of thinking and reasoning, the website I would want to create is a Google Docs Clone.
 This would use all of my skills with back-end and front-end, it would be very balanced.

->I use this project open in a ternimal on the <i>MERN</i> directory, create two windows of that same directory.
+>To use this project open in a ternimal on the <i>MERN</i> directory, create two windows of that same directory.
 After that for one window type 'cd api', in the other type 'cd client', this lets you go into the other directories.
 For both windows type the following in order, 'npm install', 'npm start' (AGAIN, FOR BOTH WINDOWS).
+Open 'localhost:3000' in a broswer, after that naviagte to 'localhost:3000/login' to create an account and login in.
+That should be it, click around the try out the features.